 In preparing this response, my officials have made enquiries with NHS England to ensure we adequately address your concerns.
-I understand that NHS England, as the appropriate body, will be responding to your concern raised on the response to prevention of future death reports sent to individual ambulance trusts.
+I understand that the South Western Ambulance Service NHS Foundation Trust is also writing to you separately to address the matters of concern you have raised for them which include the issues with information sharing.

 The Government is clear that patients should expect and receive the highest standard of service and care from the NHS.
 The Government also accepts that the NHS's urgent and emergency care performance has been below the high standards that patients should expect in recent years.
-I also recognise that the number of reports being raised by coroners in relation to ambulance response times is concerning.
-I would like to assure you that the Government is committed to getting ambulance response times back to the NHS Constitutional standards.